MatthewBayfield/eventabase/README.md

 ### Scope

 #### Requirements
-Considering the strategic goals and user needs of the site as expressed in the previous section, the following table dictates a concise set of requirements for the eventabase site:
+Considering the strategic goals and user needs of the site as expressed in the previous section, the following table dictates a core set of requirements --- each assigned with an importance rating --- for the eventabase site.
+Time constraints along with the relative importance and feasibility of requirements will determine which requirements are prioritised, and thus fulfilled in the minimal viable product.
 <table>
     <thead>
         <tr>
             <th id="requirement_type" scope="col">Requirement type</th>
-            <th id="requirement" scope="col">Requirements</th>
+            <th id="requirement" scope="col">Requirements (importance 1-5)</th>
         </tr>
     </thead>
     <tbody>